thisislezhang/thisislezhang.github.io/index.md

 *   **October 2019:** One of my MICCAI 2019 papers has been nominated for the Young Scientist Award.
 *   **June 2019:** Two papers with straight acceptance by MICCAI 2019.
 *   **May 2019:** I have moved to London and work as a postdoctral research fellow at University College London.
-*   **November 2018:** One journal paper accepted by IEEE Transactions on Biomedical Engineering.
+*   **November 2018:** One paper accepted by IEEE Transactions on Biomedical Engineering.
 *   **June 2018:** One paper accepted to MICCAI 2018.

 ## Opening:
-Dr. Le Zhang is looking for PhD students and machine learning software engineer with strong motivation to work on reliable machine learning and medical image analysis, especially PhD students with CSC’s support potentially.
+Dr. Le Zhang is looking for PhD students and visiting scholars with strong motivation to work on reliable machine learning and medical image analysis, especially PhD students with CSC’s support potentially.
 Please feel free to drop an email (l.zhang.16@bham.ac.uk) if you are interested!
 *   Foundation models for generalizable disease detection from retinal images
 *   Generative AI for Medical Imaging
 *   Multimodal learning for population health studies